- Advanced Technology Meters

 2004: JEA Board approved a Clean Power Program Action Plan that requires JEA to achieve 7.5 percent clean power capacity by 2015 – a goal JEA exceeded.

 1999: JEA pioneered distributed solar energy by installing solar panels on more than 25 locations across Jacksonville, including 22 public schools, COJ Fire Rescue, JAX Chamber of Commerce, the Jacksonville Zoo and Jacksonville International Airport.

 The Changing Energy Landscape

 New technologies and the growing availability of shale gas have transformed the energy market, driving the price for renewable energy below the cost of large-scale fossil fuels.
-At the same time, solar power has becoming increasingly popular with consumers, both residential and commercial.
+At the same time, solar power has become increasingly popular with consumers, both residential and commercial.
 Since 2010, the solar industry has seen average growth of 68 percent, while the cost to install solar systems has plummeted 70 percent.
 JEA is implementing new programs to help customers take advantage of these technologies.

 JEA’s first solar PPA, Jacksonville Solar, is a 12 MW facility commissioned in 2010, and is located near Baldwin on Jacksonville’s westside.
 This facility produces approximately 22,000 MWh per year.

 The Northwest Jacksonville Solar Partners LLC facility, previously referred to as Montgomery Solar, commissioned in May of 2017 and is near the Jacksonville International Airport on the City’s northside.
 This 7 MW site will produce approximately 17,000 MWh in its first year.
 AlsoEnergy™ is providing a way to view live generation data.